 Feeling inspired?
 Looking for support?

-All these women have taken part in the Lloyds Bank Social Entrepreneurs Programme, run by the School for Social Entrepreneurs, jointly funded by The National Lottery Community Fund.
-Applications are now open for the next cohort.
+All these women have taken part in the Lloyds Bank and Bank of Scotland Social Entrepreneurs Programme, run by the School for Social Entrepreneurs, jointly funded by The National Lottery Community Fund.
 It’s a fully funded programme (14 learning sessions over a year), a business mentor, a grant and a peer-support network.